huangcharles/DetDeterminer/README.md

 # DeterminantDeterminer

 This project calculates the determinant of a 3x3 matrix and then identify if the matrix is invertible or not.
-The determinant is an indicator of whether or not the matrix is invertible or not: the matrix is invertible if and only if the determinant equals 0.
+The determinant is an indicator of whether or not the matrix is invertible or not: the matrix is invertible if and only if the determinant equals zero.

 Furthermore, this project applies Cramer's Rule to solve simultaneous equations with 3 variables.
 By inputting the augmented matrix and the answer matrix, by using determinants, the solution can be found.
 Cramer's rule invokes the determination of 3 determinants in addition to the determinant of the original augmented matrix.
 For more on Cramer's Rule, see this link: http://mathworld.wolfram.com/CramersRule.html.